iSec Capture is a

 1x Tiny USB

 flash drive.
-I used this
+I am using this

-be fairly large (in storage).
+should be fairly large (in storage).

 Soldering.
 We need

 Dremeling.
 The dummy